NetSparkleUpdater/NetSparkle/README.md

 ### Does this work with Avalonia version XYZ?

-Right now, we are compatible with 0.10.
+Right now, we are compatible with version 11.
 If you need to make changes, you can use your own `IUIFactory` implementation to fix any issues that come up.

 ### Things aren't working.
 Help!